2023 Most Popular Drama & Theater Arts Associate Degree Schools in Texas

 Check out the theater associate degree programs at these schools if you want to attend one of the most popular in Texas.

-Our 2023 rankings named KD Conservatory College of Film and Dramatic Arts the most popular school in Texas for drama and theater arts students working on their associate degree.
-KD Conservatory is a fairly small private for-profit school located in the city of Dallas.
+Our analysis found KD Conservatory College of Film and Dramatic Arts to be the most popular school for drama and theater arts students who want to pursue a associate degree in Texas.
+KD Conservatory is a small private for-profit school located in the large city of Dallas.

 Women make up 52% of the theater majors at the school.